KateBan/Logs-Analysis/README.md

 complex queries and using them to draw business conclusions from data.

 ### Files
- - psql — the PostgreSQL command line program
+ - newsdata.sql: the data we will be working with can be downloaded form [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
- - -d news — connect to the database named news which has been set up for you
+ - lab.py: the Python code for the internal reporting tool
- - -f newsdata.sql — run the SQL statements in the file newsdata.sql
+ - report.txt: sample output

  ## Instalation
  For instructions on how to install the install the database software and